AdobeDocs/audience-manager.fr-FR/help/using/faq/faq-data-collection.md

 **Quelles versions[!DNL Analytics]de travail[!UICONTROL DIL]?**

 You must use [!DNL Analytics] version 20.2 (or higher) and the [!DNL Adobe AppMeasurement AS] library version 3.5.2 (or higher) to work with [!UICONTROL DIL].
-If you don&#39;t know your [!DNL Analytics] or [!DNL AppMeasurement] version, check the [!DNL Analytics] call that gets made from the page.
+If you don't know your [!DNL Analytics] or [!DNL AppMeasurement] version, check the [!DNL Analytics] call that gets made from the page.
 Informations sur la version illustrées ci-dessous :

 This customer uses [!DNL Analytics] version 24.4: